 Tibetan Bell

-Tibetan Brass Bell from €16.99
+Tibetan Brass Bell - €17.99

 The hollow of the bell symbolizes the wisdom cognizing emptiness.
 The clapper represents the sound of emptiness.
 The eight lotus petals are the four mothers and four goddesses and the vase represents the vase containing the nectar of accomplishment (part of Tibetan Symbols)